-Cervical cancer is cancer that forms in a woman's cervix, the lower part of the uterus, sometimes known as the neck of the womb.
+Cervical cancer (mate pukupuku waha kōpū) is cancer that forms in a woman's cervix, the lower part of the uterus, sometimes known as the neck of the womb.

-Cervical cancer is caused by several types of a virus called human papilloma virus (HPV).
-There is now a vaccination which can protect against certain types of HPV, including those that cause cervical cancer.
+Cervical cancer is caused by several types of a virus called human papillomavirus (HPV).
+There is now a vaccination which can protect against certain types of HPV, including most of those that cause cervical cancer.

 - Together, screening and immunisation offer the most effective protection against cervical cancer.

-You're at higher risk of cervical cancer if you smoke, have many children, use birth control pills for a long time, or have HIV infection.
+You are at higher risk of cervical cancer if you smoke, have many children, use birth control pills for a long time, or have a lowered immune system such as from HIV infection or some medications.

-Cervical cancer may not cause any symptoms at first, which is why doctors encourage women to have regular cervical smear tests.
+Cervical cancer may not cause any symptoms at first, which is why women are encouraged to have regular cervical smear tests.
 Cervical smears look for early changes happening at a cellular level that can indicate that cancer is developing.

 If early cell changes develop into cervical cancer, the most common signs include: